 Indeed not – these villages seem to be full of observant spinsters and suspicious characters, not to mention extra-marital affairs, blackmailings, and grisly finds.
 Caroline Graham plays with many of the classic elements of the murder mystery genre for her intricately plotted tales, placing them firmly in the tradition of Agatha Christie, though often with a delightful sense of tongue-in-cheek.
 Her characters and police sleuths themselves make occasional reference to other fictional or television detectives, as when Barnaby says, with a world-weary shrug, to his assistant sergeant Troy, ‘You been watching Poirot again?’
 These seven novels achieved considerable commercial success when they were adapted for television as the long-running series ‘Midsomer Murders’.

-Graham began as an actress and stage manager, then wrote drama for radio and television, which no doubt accounts for the sharp characterization and witty dialogue throughout the books, their persistent banter about the theatre world, and even some settings.
+Graham began as an actress and stage manager, then wrote drama for radio and television, which no doubt accounts for the sharp characterisation and witty dialogue throughout the books, their persistent banter about the theatre world, and even some settings.
 The bloody murder of an actor in Death of a Hollow Man (1989), for instance, takes place during a production of Amadeus by the Causton amateur dramatic group.
 Inspector Tom Barnaby happens to be in the audience (his wife being the wardrobe mistress) and, as always, immediately takes charge of the investigation.
 Conveniently, ‘all the people connected with the case … were known to him’.
 His relentless questioning in due course reveals backstage jealousies, intrigues and affairs; various members of the group come under suspicion before the murderer is – somewhat theatrically - revealed.
 The Barnabys continue to have stage connections throughout the series; their beautiful daughter Cully develops into a professional actress, alongside her RSC-bound future husband Nick.